 In 2011, deputies from the Jacksonville Sheriff’s office went to the home of 35-year-old Nicole Elise Bush for a welfare check.
 The deputies found Nicole, shot six times, stabbed, and beaten with an aluminum bat.
 She died later at a Jacksonville hospital.
 Her children were at school at the time of the attack.

 Following an investigation, the Sheriff’s Office obtained a warrant for the arrest of Nicole’s estranged husband, Sean Alonzo Bush.
 The gun and the weapon that were used to attack Nicole were never found.
 However, investigators developed circumstantial evidence against Bush, including a life insurance policy that named him as a beneficiary.
-Sean Alonzo Bush with charged with the murder of his estranged wife.
+In the absence of any better suspect, Sean Alonzo Bush with charged with the murder of his estranged wife.

 Trial of Sean Alonzo Bush